Hartman5/Facebook-Login-Request-Reversed/README.md

 # Facebook Login Request Reversal

 Login to non-2fa Facebook accounts via HTTP requests completely undetected.
+Recieves all cookies required to make requests to any of Facebook's private api's endpoints.

 # Reversing Other Facebook Endpoints